WenhaoZhao1010/pj/Part2_SIMD/README.md

 # About Part 2 SIMD

+## (!!!MUST READ!!!)Important NOTES before you start to test
+1. For 2 bit version, your instructor-provided weight files may FAIL because of tiling issues and different data form of activations and weights.
+If you fail, it doesn't mean our design is wrong.
+2. For 4 bit version, your instructor-provided weight files still may FAIL because of different data form(we use 8 bit L0) of activations and weights.
+If you fail, it doesn't mean our design is wrong.
+3. You can add your model to the `./result` directory under the `./software` directory, and then run `VGG16_Quantization_Aware_Training_2bit4bit.ipynb` and `VGG16_Quantization_Aware_Training_4bit4bit.ipynb` to generate test data in our format.
+If you did this and our design still fails, please contact us.

 ## Test Procedure
-1. Run `project_2b4b.ipynb` and `project_4b4b.ipynb` to generate test data (you may choose whether to retrain; trained models are saved in `./result/VGG16_quant2b4b` and `./result/VGG16_quant4b4b`).
+1. (YOU CAN NOT DO THIS PART DUE TO LACK OF MODEL) Run `VGG16_Quantization_Aware_Training_2bit4bit.ipynb` and `VGG16_Quantization_Aware_Training_4bit4bit.ipynb` to generate test data (you may choose whether to retrain; trained models are saved in `./result/VGG16_quant2b4b` and `./result/VGG16_quant4b4b`).
 2. Verify that the following six files have been generated:
    `activation2b4b.txt`, `weight2b4b.txt`, `output2b4b.txt`,
    `activation4b4b.txt`, `weight4b4b.txt`, `output4b4b.txt`.
 3. Run `address_gen.ipynb` to generate `address2b4b.txt` and `address4b4b.txt` (you need to manually modify the output filenames and the output tile size).
-4. Execute `source ./cmd.sh` in the terminal to run tests for both 2b4b and 4b4b with output tiling enabled.
+4. `cd ./hardware/sim`.
+Execute `source ./cmd.sh` in the terminal to run tests for both 2b4b and 4b4b with output tiling enabled.
 Please ignore any warnings printed in the terminal.

 ## Test Results
 ![alt text](<tiling without huffman.png>)